scarabus/superset/readme.md

     . ~/virtual_env/bin/activate
     pip3 install --upgrade setuptools pip

-Put the JSON key that you created earlier into a file and set **GOOGLE_APPLICATION_CREDENTIALS** to point to that file on startup.
+Put the **JSON service account key** that you created earlier into a file and set **GOOGLE_APPLICATION_CREDENTIALS** to point to that file on startup.

-    vim ~/cdp_key.json
+    vim ~/gac_key.json
-    echo 'export GOOGLE_APPLICATION_CREDENTIALS="$HOME/cdp_key.json"' >> ~/.bashrc
+    echo 'export GOOGLE_APPLICATION_CREDENTIALS="$HOME/gac_key.json"' >> ~/.bashrc

+Install superset, then create an admin name and password (admin/admin is fine for testing)
     pip3 install apache-superset
     superset db upgrade
     export FLASK_APP=superset
     flask fab create-admin

-Create an admin name and password (admin/admin is fine for testing)

     superset load_examples
     superset init
     pip3 install pybigquery
     superset run --port 8088 --host 0.0.0.0 --with-threads --reload --debugger

-You should now be able to connect to the server from your desktop at the public IP address port 8088 If you can't, try running a simple web server on port 80 and see if you can connect to that - Try connecting from the VM and from your deskktiop using wget
+You should now be able to connect to the server from your desktop at the VM's public IP address, port **8088** If you can't, try connecting from both the VM and from your desktop using wget.
+Then try running a simple web server on port 80 and see if you can connect to that

     sudo python3 -m http.server 80